FlamesW/CommandManager/README.md

     API:AddCommand("test", function(Player, args)
         -- // Your code here~
-        return "Test successful!"; -- // Sends back to the console end, "Owner", "Moderator") -- // VIP wont be able to use this command since we flagged these two ranks
+        return "Test successful!"; -- // Sends back to the console only supreme ranked can see end, "Owner", "Moderator") -- // VIP wont be able to use this command since we flagged these two ranks

     API:AddCommand("ping", function(Player, args)